Tag your Google Ads final URLs

 If allowing URL parameters is not a workable solution, you can tag your links manually.
-However, manual tagging can be time consuming and will only allow you to see a subset of AdWords data.
+However, manual tagging can be time consuming and will only allow you to see a subset of Google Ads data.

 Use caution when manually tagging your links: